 Version: One

-Author: Mrs C Lee, Designated Safeguarding Lead
+Author: Mrs S Janman, Deputy Head, Designated Safeguarding

-Reviewed: August 2022
+Lead

+Reviewed: September 2023 ratified at the full governors board 29 th

+Jan 2024

-Review date: September 2023
+Review date: September 2024

 Approved by: Mrs S Coutinho, Chair of Governors

-1 Introduction
+Introduction

-- 1.1 Bullying is behaviour or language which deliberately and repeatedly causes physical or mental (psychological) hurt to another. - 1.2 It is repeated over time and intentionally hurts another pupil or group physically or emotionally and is often motivated by prejudice against particular groups, for example, on grounds of race, religion, culture, sex, gender, homophobia, special educational needs and disability, or because a child is adopted or a carer. - 1.3 Bullying may occur directly or through cyber-technology (social websites, mobile phones, text messages, photographs or email) - 1.4 Bullying is totally unacceptable and will not be tolerated at Copthorne Preparatory School. - 1.5 Every allegation of bullying will be taken seriously. - 1.6 Bullying is often not physical therefore very hard to 'see'. - 1.7 Staff and pupils must be made aware of the psychological damage that can occur and manifest itself in various changes in behaviour, often several months, years after the event.
+- Bullying is behaviour or language which deliberately and repeatedly causes physical or mental (psychological) hurt to another. - It is repeated over time and intentionally hurts another pupil or group physically or emotionally and is often motivated by prejudice against particular groups, for example, on grounds of race, religion, culture, sex, gender, homophobia, special educational needs and disability, or because a child is adopted or a carer. - Bullying may occur directly or through cyber-technology (social websites, mobile phones, text messages, photographs or email) - Bullying is totally unacceptable and will not be tolerated at Copthorne Preparatory School. - Every allegation of bullying will be taken seriously. - Bullying is often not physical therefore very hard to 'see'. - Staff and pupils must be made aware of the psychological damage that can occur and manifest itself in various changes in behaviour, often several months, years after the event.
 There are staff suitably trained in mental health for children and adults and are available to support a child or member of staff if needed.
-Alongside our school counsellor, life coach and external agencies. - 1.8 The aim of this policy is to make all children, parents and staff aware of the anti-bullying approach Copthorne takes, what we do to prevent it, and what to do if you (or you suspect your child) may be a victim of bullying.
+Alongside our school counsellor, life coach and external agencies. - The aim of this policy is to make all children, parents and staff aware of the anti-bullying approach Copthorne takes, what we do to prevent it, and what to do if you (or you suspect your child) may be a victim of bullying.

-2 Prevention
+Prevention

-- 2.1 The school positively promotes a non-tolerance of bullying via: - formal PSHE/RSHE lessons.
-The differences between unkindness, teasing and bullying are explained and explored - Avoiding the use of prejudice language, having a strong sanction policy to deter this. - tutor sessions, assemblies and day-to-day informal contact with the children - Projects, Anti-bullying week, annual bullying surveys. - appropriate supervision of situations, early detection and conflict resolution. - Celebrations of Diversity assemblies, PSHE, Literature - appropriate levels of supervision in the changing rooms, any queue (such as at meal times) and during free time
+- The school positively promotes a non-tolerance of bullying via: formal PSHE/RSHE lessons.
+The differences between unkindness, teasing and bullying are explained and explored - Avoiding the use of prejudice language, having a strong sanction policy to deter this. - Tutor sessions, assemblies and day-to-day informal contact with the children - Projects, Anti-bullying week, annual bullying surveys. - Appropriate supervision of situations, early detection and conflict resolution. - Celebrations of Diversity assemblies, PSHE, Literature - Appropriate levels of supervision in the changing rooms, any queue (such as at meal times) and during free time

-- controlled access to the internet. - conformity to the school's strict terms and conditions on the use of mobile phones - promotion of the school's Core Values that encourage children to "Treat others the way you would like to be treated" - the school behaviour policy actively promotes respect for people and discourages any acts of bullying - Staff INSET training to review policy and check it is understood by the whole community, legal responsibilities are known, specialist help sought to understand the needs of all pupils, including those with SEND, lesbian, gay, bisexual and Transgender (LBGT) pupils. - Analysis of the annual bullying survey by the Pastoral team with relevant follow up as is necessary, as well as looking at trends.
+- Controlled access to the internet. - Conformity to the school's strict terms and conditions on the use of mobile phones - Promotion of the school's Core Values that encourage children to "Treat others the way you would like to be treated" - The school behaviour policy actively promotes respect for people and discourages any acts of bullying - Staff INSET training to review policy and check it is understood by the whole community, legal responsibilities are known, specialist help sought to understand the needs of all pupils, including those with SEND, lesbian, gay, bisexual and Transgender (LBGT) pupils. - Analysis of the annual bullying survey by the Pastoral team with relevant follow up as is necessary, as well as looking at trends.

-3 Discovery & Reporting
+Discovery & Reporting